 An architect will:

-- Draft list of proposed work, budget, and outline of plans;
+- A draft of the list of proposed work, as well as the budget and outline of plans;

-- Finalize drawings and incorporate all details about materials and finishes, any fixtures or equipment, and all systems in the structure;
+- Complete the drawings and include all of the specifics regarding the materials and finishes, as well as any fixtures or equipment and any and all of the building's systems;

 A contractor will: